folkwinr/US-EV-Market-Analysis/04_Documentation/project_overview.md

    gasoline/diesel, both in absolute counts and as percentages of the total fleet.

 2. **Identify leaders and laggards**
-   Rank states by EV adoption rate and highlight those leading the transition vs. those falling behind.
+   Rank states by EV adoption rate and highlight states with higher or lower EV penetration.

 3. **Assess alternative fuel relevance**
    Distinguish between alternative fuels with meaningful presence (e.g.,